I was busy upgrading and rebuilding my home lab in the last weeks. Now I want to share with you in detail what it looks like.

 What about Performance?

-I made a Iometer test based on a blog post Jim Moyle wrote on the Atlantis Computing Website.
-You can easily compare your homelab performance to mine.
+I made an Iometer test based on a blog post Jim Moyle wrote on the Atlantis Computing Website.
+You can easily compare your home-lab performance to mine.
 You can find the blog post here: https://community.atlantiscomputing.com/blog/Atlantis/August-2013/How-to-use-Iometer-to-Simulate-a-Desktop-Workload.aspx

 I think the numbers are not that bad.